What is a Tufted Rug? | Behnam Rugs

 Tufted rugs come in various designs and shapes that are appealing to the younger generation.

-Keep in mind that pets and especially dogs are allergic toward certain tufted rugs.
+Keep in mind that pets and especially dogs are allergic to certain tufted rugs.
 Dogs will attack the rug or pee on the rug.
 The reason for this is that dogs can smell the glue and it irritates their noses.

 For further questions or comments, please visit Behnam Rugs’ showroom on 18000 Preston Road, Dallas, TX 75252, or simply give us a call (972)733-0400, and one of our rug experts will be happy to assist you.